ai-phi/ai-phi.github.io/src/content/blog/2025-12-18-causerie-dark-side-of-ai.md

 ogImage: assets/session-29-xmas-dark-side.jpg
 ---

-This causerie session, shaped by community discussion, will adress the systemic challenges of the digital ecosystem.
+This causerie session, shaped by community discussion, will address the systemic challenges of the digital ecosystem.

 We will share our knowledge, expertise and individual mitigation strategies as international citizens of the cybersphere.